 The Environment Agency carries out beach profile surveys twice a year.
 This involves using specialist equipment to record the beach or cliff levels at predetermined locations along the coast.
 By using the same coordinates for each survey, we are able to build up a historic record of the change in beach levels all the way along our coastline.

-The data analysis that we are able to carry out from the information gathered allows us to see how beaches respond to storm events and which areas of the coast are eroding or building at specific times.
+Analysing this data allows us to see how beaches respond to storm events and which areas of the coast are eroding or building at specific times.
 It enables us to calculate rates of erosion and beach material volume changes which could identify increased flood or erosion risk at certain locations.
-The information also allows us to gain a better understanding of our coastline which helps with the design of coastal defences and the management of activities such as beach recycling.
+The information also allows us to gain a better understanding of our coastline which helps with the design of coastal defences and the management of other activities.

 You can find more information in the Monitoring section of the Coastal Partnership East website.